-Everyone in the fleet game knows that staying on top of best practice (global as well as local) is one of the most effective ways to pre-empt big changes in the industry, and ensure your fleet is prepared so changes can be efficiently implemented.
+Everyone in the fleet game knows that staying on top of the best practices (global as well as local) is one of the most effective ways to pre-empt big changes in the industry and ensure your fleet is prepared so changes can be efficiently implemented.

 This is especially true with ‘greening’ your fleet: changes are rapid, and there are no hard guidelines to follow, so you need to know what your peers are doing in order to stay ahead of the curve.

 Depending on the type of fleet you run, from local deliveries to hazardous chemicals, it’s important to build a strong network of contacts in order to keep abreast of best practices.
 Another good way to stay informed is to keep track of fleets that are winning awards for being environmentally friendly.
 It’s good practice to study what they do to receive this recognition and keep track of what they’re doing to keep improving their overall efficiency.
 Even if you can’t implement their exact methods, this is a very effective way to find innovative solutions for your own fleet.

 Below are a few examples and guidelines to help you separate fact from myth in this challenging era where traditional fleets are transitioning to green:

 The Green Fleet Awards are an excellent resource for fleet managers who want to implement more environmentally friendly practices but aren’t sure where to start.
 Although the awards take place in the US, many of the criteria for entry are a great guideline for local fleet managers on which aspects are the most crucial when you’re looking to move your fleet onto the green spectrum.

 Even those who are already running super-efficient fleets can benefit from studying the criteria as there are so many things that can be overlooked.
 For example, you might be running an extremely clean fleet, but you may still be partnering with suppliers who have a very poor carbon footprint.
 This, in turn, negatively affects the carbon footprint of your own fleet.